andreikarpau/image-service-assignment/README.md

 In the task, there are no special requirements on hosting.
 Current design suggests using AWS cloud and its managed services.
-However, it is not a must and similar architecture can be developed using any other cloud provider or even on-prem under the assumption of having enough computational power, memory and proper orchestration system (e.g. Kubernetes).
+However, it is not a must and similar architecture can be developed using any other cloud provider or even on-prem under the assumption of having enough computational power, memory, proper storage and orchestration system (e.g. Kubernetes).

 ### System Architecture
 ![Component diagram](./component-diagram.png)